 Fanconi's anemia; Anemia - Fanconi's

-Dror Y, Freedman MH.
-Inherited forms of bone marrow failure.
-In: Hoffman R, Benz EJ, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
+Dror Y. Inherited bone marrow failure syndromes.
+In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
-6th ed.
-Philadelphia, PA: Elsevier; 2013:chap 27.
+7th ed.
+Philadelphia, PA: Elsevier; 2018:chap 29.